Multi-unit Assignment under Dichotomous Preferences: Introduction

 Assignment on the dichotomous domain of preferences has been further studied by \citet{bogomolnaia2005}, \citet{katta2006}, and \citet{bouveret2008}.

+\cite{kurokawa2015} also study a single-unit assignment problem in which agents can derive a utility equal to one or zero if their demand is met.
+This is, if an agent demands 10 objects, he obtains the same zero utility if he receives 9, 2 or 0 objects, whereas in this paper agents' utility is linear on the goods they find acceptable: each extra unit has the same marginal utility.
+They consider a broader preference domain which satisfies four conditions, namely convexity, equality, shifting allocations, and optimal utilization.
+They show that the egalitarian solution is group strategy-proof, envy-free and unique in utilities for every multi-unit assignment problem in this domain of preferences.
+They show that the egalitarian solution is not Lorenz dominant in this larger domain.

+They allow for non individually rational allocations.
+In their set-up, an agent who wants an apple but who dislikes a pear may in fact get the pear.
+Furthermore, they impose that the agent derives the same utility from obtaining the apple and the pear, or the apple alone.
+In contrast, in BM04 and the model in this paper, agents cannot receive objects they do not find acceptable (and thus they do not have preferences over them).
+More technically, the property of \emph{shifting allocations} does not apply in our set-up because agents may receive non individually rational allocations.

 \item {\it The course allocation problem (CAP)} described by \cite{brams2001,budish2011,budish2012,kominers2010,krishna2008}; and \cite{sonmez2010}, with some important differences.
 First, in CAP, students may have arbitrary preferences over the set of objects, which are considerably more complex than those I study in this paper.
-However, reporting combinatorial preferences is unfeasible for even few alternatives, and, in practice, combinatorial mechanisms never allow agents to fully report such preferences, not only because such revelation would be complicated, but also because agents may not know their preferences in such detail.
-Consequently, a new strand of theory has focused on allocation mechanisms with simpler preferences \citep{bogomolnaia2017,bouveret2016}, which are used successfully in modern allocation platforms in real life, such as {\it Spliddit.com} \citep{goldman2015}.
+However, reporting combinatorial preferences is infeasible for even few alternatives, and, in practice, combinatorial mechanisms never allow agents to fully report such preferences, not only because such revelation would be complicated, but also because agents may not know their preferences in such detail.
+Consequently, a new strand of theory has focused on allocation mechanisms with simpler preferences (including linear utilities and dichotomous preferences, e.g. \citealp{bouveret2016} and \citealp{bogomolnaia2017}).
 Although the dichotomous preference domain is smaller than those considered in CAP, it is not contained in any of those because CAP rules out indifferences.

 Furthermore, \cite{budish2011} only considers deterministic assignments.
 I instead study randomized assignments: in practice, many allocation mechanisms use some degree of randomization to achieve a higher degree of fairness.\footnote{Randomization is used to assign both permanent visas and housing subsidies in the US, or school places in the UK.
 Sources: \href{https://www.theguardian.com/us-news/2017/may/02/green-card-lottery-us-immigration-trump-agenda}{``A one in a million chance at a better life''}, {\it The Guardian}, 2/5/2017, \href{http://www.npr.org/2016/05/03/476559490/why-does-random-chance-decide-who-gets-housing-subsidies}{``Why does random chance decide who gets housing subsidies?''}, {\it NPR}, 3/5/2016, and \href{https://www.theguardian.com/education/2017/mar/14/school-admissions-lottery-system-brighton}{``School admissions: is a lottery a fairer system?''}, {\it The Guardian}, 14/3/2017.} \end{enumerate}